TLCheng11/pdf_image_text_extractor/Readme.md

 The official version github repository is private.

-You can still visit here [wordextract.com](https://wordextract.com/) to try the offical application.
+You can visit [wordextract.com](https://wordextract.com/) to try the offical application.

 ## Features